Frequently Asked Questions

 A SIRS is based off a visual inspection of the items required in s.
 718.112(2)(g), F.S. and is a budget planning tool that identifies components of a condominium that are the responsibility of the association to maintain and replace and includes a plan to fund future maintenance and repairs.

 Any complaints against architects or engineers related to the failure to properly perform the MI or SIRS inspections must be submitted to the Board of Architecture and Interior Design or the Florida Board of Professional Engineers, respectively.
-The Division of Florida Condominiums, Timeshares and Mobile Homes oversees the procedural requirements related to the SIRS when under unit-owner control and the MI when under developer control.
+The Division of Florida Condominiums, Timeshares and Mobile Homes oversees the procedural requirements related to the SIRS and MI.

 As an important note, DBPR’s Division of Professions regulates building code administrators, inspectors, plans examiners, and architects.
 The Board of Professional Engineers regulates professional engineers in the State of Florida.